aronvsr/Ye-said/README.md

 I can't upload the entire project since there is confindental information in the files, such as apple developer IDs and more.

+View the quotes, and corresponding php script to fetch them, in the 'server-side' folder.

 Feel free to contribute!
 (Touch up main App.js, make widgets for Watch the Throne and Kids See Ghosts, other fixes.)